reimagined/resolve/docs/application-configuration.md

 The following module type options are available:

-- `'iife'` - A chunk that contains a Immediately Invoked Function Expression (IIFE).
+- `'iife'` - A chunk that contains an Immediately Invoked Function Expression (IIFE).
 - `'commonjs'` - A chunk in the CommonJS module format.
 - `'esm'` - A chunk in the ECMAScript module format.